 Multicultural outreach and environmental justice initiatives are founded on the recognition of a community's cultural and economic diversity, as well as the awareness that some groups have not always enjoyed equal access to information, services, or other resources.
-Recent U.S. Census reports indicate that Napa County fares better than many parts of the state: average rates of poverty in Napa County are below state averages, and average income is higher than the state average.
+Recent U.S. Census reports1 indicate that Napa County fares better than many parts of the state: average rates of poverty in Napa County are below state averages and median income is higher than the state median across all categories (households, families, married-couple families and nonfamily households).
 However, these assessments cannot take into account the many cultural and economic challenges with which some individuals and groups are faced.
 As in other parts of California, the ethnic composition of Napa County is changing.
 Once predominantly Caucasian, the population of Hispanic or Latino residents has grown considerably in the last decade.
 Populations of Asian, African-American, Indo-European, Pacific Islander and Middle-Eastern people have also grown.